Therapeutics

 On March 21, 2019, Biogen and Eisai announced they would terminate all currently ongoing aducanumab trials, following an interim analysis that predicted EMERGE and ENGAGE would miss their primary endpoints (see Mar 2019 news).
 On April 24, 2019, Biogen announced it would not initiate an anticipated Phase 3 secondary prevention program with aducanumab (Biogen Q1 Update), and removed it from its pipeline (May 2019 conference news).

 In substudies to these trials, aducanumab caused a dose-dependent reduction in brain amyloid and some CSF phospho-Tau reduction.
 As in prior trials, the most common adverse events were ARIA-E and headache.
+A subsequent analysis of the CSF biomarkers Aβ40, Aβ42, pTau-181, and total tau found robust concordance with amyloid PET status, particularly when biomarker ratios were used (Nisenbaum et al., 2023).

 At CTAD in December 2019, Biogen attempted to link cumulative exposure to efficacy with a subgroup analysis of participants who enrolled after a protocol amendment that allowed higher doses for ApoE4 carriers.
 Post-amendment enrollees received a median cumulative dose of 153 mg/kg, versus 116 mg/kg for pre-amendment enrollees.
 Later enrollees in both trials were reported to have declined more slowly on the CDR-SB, by 30 percent in EMERGE and by 27 percent in ENGAGE.
 Secondary outcomes were said to have followed a similar pattern, but data were not shown.
 Results from a tau PET imaging substudy in 36 patients were shown to suggest a dose-dependent decline in MK6240 tracer uptake in medial temporal brain regions after 14 months of treatment, suggesting aducanumab reduced tangle pathology.
 The incidence of ARIA was high.
 One-quarter of participants in the 6 mg/kg dose group and one-third of those receiving 10 mg/kg developed ARIA-E, compared with 10 percent in the placebo group.
-Seventeen percent of people on drug developed ARIA-H microhemorrhages, compared with 6 percent of controls (Dec 2019 conference news and commentary).
+Seventeen percent of people on drug developed ARIA-H microhemorrhages, compared with 6 percent of controls (Dec 2019 conference news and commentary; see also Muralidharan et al., 2023).

 On January 27, 2020, Biogen listed a Phase 3b open-label study for 2,400 previous aducanumab trial participants, who will receive monthly injections of 10 mg/kg for two years.
 The trial lists only safety and tolerability parameters as primary outcomes.
-Called EMBARK, the study is projected to run through September 2023.
+Called EMBARK, the study was projected to run through September 2023.
 At the November 2020 CTAD virtual meeting, the company presented more detail on secondary and exploratory endpoints related to long-term efficacy and biomarkers.
-Endpoints for efficacy will to be the same as in EMERGE and ENGAGE, with the addition of the CGIC every six months.
+Endpoints for efficacy would be the same as in EMERGE and ENGAGE, with the addition of the CGIC every six months.
 Biomarker endpoints will include amyloid-PET, tau-PET and CSF in a subset of participants, and volumetric MRI in all.
 As of November 2021, the study had enrolled 1,770 participants (Nov 2021 conference news).

 On July 8, 2020, Biogen submitted a biologics license application to the U.S. Food and Drug Administration for aducanumab, requesting priority review (Jul 2020 news), and later in the year, filed for approval in the European Union and Japan.